Rephonic

 Christopher Holliday

-Co-host of the series, Senior Lecturer in Liberal Arts and Visual Cultures Education, and involved in academic research on animation and visual culture.
+Senior Lecturer in Liberal Arts and Visual Cultures Education, specializing in animation and film studies.

 Alexander Sergeant